vanzll/vanzll.github.io/_pages/about.md

 <!-- Dark mode is handled globally in layout/head; local button/styles removed -->

-Zhenglin Wan (万政霖 in Chinese) spent 4 years as an undergraduate in [CUHK(SZ)](https://www.cuhk.edu.cn/zh-hans) and received his Bachelor of Science (B.Sc) from [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) on 2025 Fall.
+Zhenglin Wan (万政霖 in Chinese) spent 4 years as an undergraduate in [CUHK(SZ)](https://www.cuhk.edu.cn/zh-hans) and received his B.Sc from [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) on 2025 Fall.
 He is currently a research staff in [Nanyang Technological University](https://www.ntu.edu.sg/), working with [Prof. Bo An](https://personal.ntu.edu.sg/boan/), and also an incoming Ph.D. student in [School of Computing (SoC)](https://www.comp.nus.edu.sg/), [National University of Singapore (NUS)](https://nus.edu.sg/).
-Previously, he has been an intern researcher at [Centre for Frontier AI Research](https://www.a-star.edu.sg/cfar), [(A*STAR)](https://www.a-star.edu.sg/) at Singapore, under the supervision of [Prof. Ivor Tsang](https://www.a-star.edu.sg/cfar/about-cfar/management/prof-ivor-tsang) and collaborated with [Prof. Ong Yew Soon](https://www3.ntu.edu.sg/home/asysong/home.html).
+Previously, he was an intern researcher at [Centre for Frontier AI Research](https://www.a-star.edu.sg/cfar), [(A*STAR)](https://www.a-star.edu.sg/) at Singapore, advised by [Prof. Ivor Tsang](https://www.a-star.edu.sg/cfar/about-cfar/management/prof-ivor-tsang) and collaborated with [Prof. Ong Yew Soon](https://www3.ntu.edu.sg/home/asysong/home.html).
 In CUHK(SZ) campus, he was advised by [Prof. Jianfeng Mao](https://sds.cuhk.edu.cn/en/teacher/268) and [Prof. Ming Yan](https://mingyan08.github.io/).
 Besides, he also closely worked with [Prof. Pingfu Chao](https://scst.suda.edu.cn/10/47/c11250a528455/page.htm) and [Dr. Jun Song](https://scholars.hkbu.edu.hk/en/persons/JUNSONG) both academically and industrially.

 ---

 My research focus lies in 1)**Agentic AI**: How to embed the human's learning and decision-making patterns into (both virtual and embodied) agentic paradigm?
 How to enable intelligent agent to perform high-level, long-horizen planning and strategic thinking?
 2)**Decision-Making in Machine Learning**: the algorithmic side of reinforcement learning (RL), as well as its intersection with modern generative models.

 ---
 I feel truly fortunate to have received help and guidance from so many people about my career—such as Flint, David, Zhenghai, Lang Feng, Ivor, Bo, Xingrui, and many others.
-I also deeply understand that many students may not always have the opportunities to reach their full potential even if they are truly talented.
-Therefore, if you are an undergraduate or master's student and believe I can offer advice, information, or opportunities that might help with your career, feel free to reach out to me by email for a chat.
+I also deeply understand that many students may not have the opportunities to reach their full potential even if they are truly talented.
+So, if you are an undergraduate or master's student and believe I can offer advice, information, or opportunities that might be helpful with your career, feel free to reach out to me by email for a chat.
 I am always glad to provide help within my capabilities.

 <style>
 .mentees-list {